john-rocky/CoreML-Models/README.md

 ### Option 2,Use [CoreGANContainer](https://github.com/john-rocky/CoreGANContainer).
 You can use models with dragging&dropping into the container project.

+# Thanks
+Cover image was taken from Ghibli free images.

 # Auther

 Daisuke Majima
 Freelance engineer. iOS/MachineLearning/AR
+I can work on mobile ML projects and AR project.
 Feel free to contact: rockyshikoku@gmail.com

 [GitHub](https://github.com/john-rocky)